BEEmod/BEE2.2/README.md

 This repository exists only for archival/reference purposes.
 For an up-to-date version of the mod, see the [BEE2.4](https://github.com/BEEmod/BEE2.4).

-The [BEE1](https://github.com/BEEmod/BEEMOD) is also still available.
+- [BEE1.5](https://github.com/BEEmod/BEEMOD) is still available.
 Being a simple EditorItems replacement, the BEE1 version of the mod is able to be used on all operating systems.

-The BEE2.2 (this repository) is written in C#, and is only supported on Windows.
+- [BEE2.2](https://github.com/BEEmod/BEE2.2) (this repository) is written in C#, and is only supported on Windows.

-The BEE2.4 has been rewritten in Python, allowing it to be made cross-platform, and inlcudes lots of new items and functionality.
+- [BEE2.4](https://github.com/BEEmod/BEE2.4) has been rewritten in Python, allowing it to be made cross-platform, and inlcudes lots of new items and functionality.

 # BEE2.2